7 Guidelines for Building a Home Gym in Your Apartment

 Yoga is a Full Body Practice

 Yoga is one of the most effective full-body workouts that combines strength, cardio, and flexibility.
-What makes this form of exercise even better is that it only requires a mat and some optional equipment.
+What makes this form of exercise even better and ideal for an apartment home gym is that it only requires a mat and some optional equipment.
 Michelle Marchildon is the Yogi Muse with years of experience teaching yoga and mobility, so she’s the ideal guide for giving you an overview to get you started on your yoga journey.

 “First, invest in a mat.
 This serves to identify your time spent focused on fitness, and your space.
 When you roll it out, you signify it is wellness time and you can’t be distracted or disturbed